friendlyshade/fsi/README.md

   return 0;
 }
 ```
-Note that calling `close()` is optional.
-If it's not explicitly called, it will be invoked automatically during the Writer object destruction.
+Note that calling `Writer::close()` is optional.
+If it's not explicitly called, it will be invoked automatically during the destruction of the `Writer` object.
 However, the file will remain locked by the application until then.

 ## Specification
 ### FSI v2